Metastasis and Local Invasion: When Cancer Spreads

 Doesn’t the Immune System Stop Metastasis?

-The immune system is your dog’s main defense against metastasis, and for the most part, it does just that.
+The immune system is your dog’s main defense against metastasis, and for the most part, it does just that.3

-Those new tumors in other parts of the body are the cancer metastasis.
+Those new tumors in other parts of the body are cancer metastasis.

 Tricky Dormant Cancer Cells: a Cause for Concern?

-Local Invasion is When Cancer Spread to Tissues Right Next to the Tumor
+Local Invasion: When Cancer Spreads to Tissues Right Next to the Tumor

 In this case, tumors grow in place, spreading out.
 Some grow so big they impact other tissues, structures, or organs.6 For example, a tumor in the nasal cavity might invade the eye socket or the skull.

 Once metastasis occurs, the prognosis worsens.
-A single tumor might be removed, but many in a location are more difficult to address.
-More locations mean a more aggressive cancer and more expensive and challenging treatments.
+A single tumor might be removed, but many in a single location are more difficult to address.
+More tumors in more locations is even worse, means a more aggressive cancer and more expensive and challenging treatments.

-Using the example above, the ovaries, pelvic wall, and brain, would have ovarian tumor cells present, but treatment would likely focus on the original type of cancer diagnosed while attempting to alleviate symptoms from the primary tumor and in the brain.7,8
+Using the example above, the ovaries, pelvic wall, and brain, would all have ovarian tumor cells present, but it would still be the ovarian cancer cells.
+That’s why treatment would likely focus on the original type of cancer diagnosed while also attempting to alleviate symptoms in the brain.7,8

 How Veterinarians Find Metastasis and Local Invasion